Al-Udeid will become the main home of the Qatar air force. The airbase will absorb a large number of new aircraft.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Qatar Beefs Up Its Arsenal".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Qatar Beefs Up Its Arsenal".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.